peterrham/projects/javascript_tests/README.txt

 "back" button, you still get redirected to the root document and never actually see this document itself.

+./div_fixed_height_left_right.html

+This html experiments with divs, eventually, to achieve a google maps canvas that uses up the entire window and resizes when the window resizes.

+This experiment only gets part of the way there.
+It's able to set the height, left, and right of div elements, but not quite able to utilize the 100% width and 100%.
+Should I be explicit about using html5?

 A list of not so useful files, possibly should be deleted:

 ./from_optimap_trimmed.txt